-Stuffing is one of my favorite places to blow a bunch of my dried mushroom stash.
+A good wild mushroom stuffing recipe is a good place to use your dried mushrooms.
 Here I used a couple big handfuls of dried morels, honey and black trumpet mushrooms, but I also like using a single species like morels or black trumpets if I really want to taste them individually.
 Dried morels especially work very well.
-Use whatever you have-you can’t go wrong.

 I go out of my way to use fresh sage.
 Some fresh thyme will do in a pinch but sage is the cornerstone herb of stuffings for me.